San Giorgio Canavese

 San Giorgio Canavese is a town and comune in the Metropolitan City of Turin in the region of Piedmont, northern Italy.

 The main attraction is the castle, once a possession of the Novarese counts of Biandrate.

-Near San Giorgio in San Giusto there is a Pininfarina factory.
+Near San Giorgio in San Giusto there was a Pininfarina factory.

 The body of Giorgio di Biandrate is interred in the town's church.

 Economy

 In San Giorgio Canavese there was a Pininfarina car factory.
 The factory has produced several car models, including Ferrari Testarossa and Peugeot 406 Coupé.

 Twin towns

 San Giorgio Canavese is twinned with: